LBHS Learning Conversations-New Information!

 High School Registration

-The Calgary Board of Education will launch a new High School Course Registration Guide in the near future.
-The guide will come in two forms: a long guide detailing specifics about high school courses and programs; and a short guide designed to help people understand some basics and foundations about high school programming and student success.
-These guides will be available on-line.
+The Calgary Board of Education has published a new High School Course Registration Guide.
+The guide comes in two forms: a long guide detailing specifics about high school courses and programs; and a short guide designed to help people understand some basics and foundations about high school programming and student success.
+These guides are available on-line.
+Information specific to Lord Beaverbrook High School, programs, courses and student learning opportunities can be found on this site.
 Lord Beaverbrook High School will continue to support our students, parents, guardians with program registration specific to our school and will continue to refine our on-line course registration process.
-In January we will begin our work with feeder schools to LBHS and begin to engage our future students in the transition to High School.
+Currently, grade 9, grade 1o and 11 students are being supported through on-line course registration for 2015-16.
+Our target for completion of registration is the end of March 2015.

 Opportunities at Lord Beaverbrook High School